Bengal Sultanate: Rise of nativists (15th century)

-Regional empire (15th and 16th centuries)
+Regional kingdom (15th and 16th centuries)

 Alauddin Hussain Shah gained control of Bengal in 1494 when he was prime minister.
+Alauddin Husain Shah founded the Hussain Shahi dynasty which was of Bengali Origin.
+Francis Buchanan-Hamilton's writings make mention of a manuscript found in the former Bengali capital Pandua which labels Hussain as a native of a village named Devnagar in Rangpur who seized an opportunity to redeem the throne of Bengal that his grandfather, Sultan Ibrahim, had held seventy years prior.
+The local traditions of Rangpur verify these claims.
+Nitish Sengupta also asserts that Husain's mother was a Bengali.
+Nitish Sengupta also states that Alauddin Hussain Shah must be given the credit of being the first Bengali ruler of Gaur.
+It is also possible the dynasty had Sayyid of Arab or Afghan origin.
 He brought end to a period of instability.
 As Sultan, Hussain Shah ruled until 1519.
 The dynasty he founded reigned until 1538.
 Muslims and Hindus jointly served in the royal administration during the Hussain Shahi dynasty.
 This era is often regarded as the golden age of the Bengal Sultanate, in which Bengali territory included areas of Arakan, Orissa, Tripura, and Assam.
 Under the order of Hussain Shah, Shah Ismail Ghazi commanded the Bengali forces in the Conquest of Kamata, conquering large parts of Assam.
 After overthrowing the Hindu Khen dynasty, Prince Danyal was appointed the governor of the new region.
 Hussain Shah also restored Bengali sovereignty in Chittagong and northern Arakan after the Bengal Sultanate–Kingdom of Mrauk U War of 1512–1516.
 Hussain Shah minted coins with the proclamation "conqueror of Kamrupa, Kamata, Jajnagar and Orissa".
-According to an inscription in Sonargaon from 1513, Hussain Shah annexed large parts of the Twipra Kingdom.
+According to historian Jadunath Sarkar, a 1513 inscription from Sonargaon indicates that Hussain Shah annexed a part of the Twipra Kingdom.
 The Pratapgarh Kingdom came under Bengali suzerainty.
-Hussain Shah also waged several campaigns against the Gajapati rulers of Orissa and secured control of northern Orissa.
+Hussain Shah also waged several campaigns against the Gajapati rulers of Orissa.
 Hussain Shah extended Bengali territory in the west beyond Bihar, up to Saran in Jaunpur.
 The Sultan of Jaunpur took refuge in Bengal after an invasion by the Lodi dynasty of Delhi.
 The Delhi Sultan attacked Bengal in pursuit of the Jaunpur Sultan.
 Unable to make headway, the Delhi Sultan withdrew after concluding a peace treaty with Bengal.
+Under Nasiruddin Nasrat Shah, the Sultanate pushed into the Mithila region and annexed the ruling Oiniwar dynasty in 1526 with the ruler of the Oiniwars, Laksminathasimha, being killed in battle.